tomcritchlow/tomcritchlow.github.io/wiki/drafts/2023-01-25-small-databases.md

 ## Introduction

 Imagine you care very much about Japanese woodblock prints, and you love the web.
 So you decide as an interested amateur to build a website to house your library of 200k+ prints.
-This of course is a thing that the internet has: <https://ukiyo-e.org/> - Japanese Woodblock Print Search.
+This of course is a thing that the internet has: [ukiyo-e.org](https://ukiyo-e.org/) - Japanese Woodblock Print Search, created by John Resig.

-Now, imagine that you're not also John Resig, world class web developer and founder of Jquery.
+Now, imagine that you're not THE John Resig, world class web developer and founder of Jquery.

 We've built many tools for publishing to the web - but I want to make the claim that we have underdeveloped the tools and platforms for publishing collections, indexes and small databases.
-It's too hard to build these kinds of experiences, too hard to maintain them and a lack
+It's too hard to build these kinds of experiences, too hard to maintain them and a lack of collaborative tools.

 Here's the thesis:
 1. Independently published and maintained collections are interesting and valuable